Sandra Williams (American politician): Career

 Williams worked in the field of criminal justice as a corrections officer, probation officer, parole officer and mediator.
-Williams also served as a member of the United States Army Reserve from 1987 to 1995.
-Williams also worked within the Statehouse as a legislative aide for her predecessor in the Ohio House of Representatives, Annie L. Key.
+She served as a member of the United States Army Reserve from 1987 to 1995.
+She also worked in the statehouse as a legislative aide for her predecessor in the Ohio House of Representatives, Annie L. Key.

 Ohio House of Representatives

 After Key decided not seek reelection in 2006, Williams ran for the safely Democratic seat.
 She won the Democratic primary with 30.38% of the vote in a field of six candidates, and was unopposed in the November general election.
-In 2008, Williams was unopposed in the March Democratic primary and won the general election with 85.45% of the vote against Republican Rosalind McAllister.
+In 2008, Williams was unopposed in the March Democratic primary, and won the general election with 85.45% of the vote against Republican Rosalind McAllister.

-In 2009, Williams was elected President of the Ohio Legislative Black Caucus, and continued to serve in that capacity through the 130th General Assembly.
-Speaker Armond Budish also named Williams as Chairman of the Economic Development Committee for the 128th General Assembly.
-She also served as Vice Chairman of the Public Utilities Committee.
+In 2009, Williams was elected president of the Ohio Legislative Black Caucus, and served in that capacity through the 130th General Assembly.
+Speaker Armond Budish also named Williams as chairman of the Economic Development Committee for the 128th General Assembly.
+She also served as vice chairman of the Public Utilities Committee.

-In 2010, Williams was again unopposed in the March Democratic primary and again defeated challenger Rosalind McAllister with 82.24% of the vote.
+In 2010, Williams was again unopposed in the March Democratic primary, and again defeated challenger Rosalind McAllister with 82.24% of the vote.
 Williams won election to a final term in 2012 by defeating challenger Tony Perry in the primary with 81.07% of the vote.
 She was unopposed in the general election.

-On October 31, 2014, Williams pleaded no-contest in Franklin County Municipal Court to two first-degree misdemeanor charges: one count of illegal conversion of campaign funds and one count of filing a false report.
+On October 31, 2014, Williams pleaded no contest in Franklin County Municipal Court to two first-degree misdemeanor charges: one count of illegal conversion of campaign funds and one count of filing a false report.
 The charges pertained to her having, in 2010, sold Ohio State University football tickets that had been purchased with campaign funds to an associate, retained the proceeds for personal use, and failed to properly report the transaction on her campaign finance reports.
 The illegal activity was discovered as a consequence of an FBI investigation of payday lending lobbying activity at the Ohio Statehouse.
 Prior to her conviction, Williams voluntarily reimbursed her campaign for the value of the tickets.
 In early December 2014, Williams was fined $2000 after having been found guilty of both charges.

 Ohio Senate

 In 2014, Williams faced term limits in the House and decided to run for the Ohio Senate to replace Senator Shirley Smith, who was also term-limited.
 In the Democratic primary, Williams pulled 84.45% of the vote in a three-way race, and went on to win the general election with 86% of the vote.

-As a member of the Senate, Williams is serving on a new task force seeking to improve relations between Ohio communities and their police departments, formed by Ohio Governor John Kasich.
+As a member of the Senate, Williams served on a new task force seeking to improve relations between Ohio communities and their police departments, formed by Ohio Governor John Kasich.

 She resigned from the Ohio Senate on June 1, 2022 and took a job in the private sector.